Southerly buster: Records

 Henry Ambrose Hunt in "An Essay on Southerly Bursters" included the Dandenong Gale in his list of bursters and wrote "the wind attained, locally, to the abnormal velocity of 153 mph in a gust, the rate of one hundred and twelve miles for ten minutes and fifty seven miles per hour for nine hours."
 The sail-steamer Dandenong foundered off Jervis Bay during the gale with the loss of forty lives. - hence the name of the gale.

-This velocity is no longer officially recognised but the 'Kurnell Tornado' in December 2015 shows gusts in excess of 200 km/h are possible in the area, and the day before the tornado the possibility of a southerly buster on the following day had been proposed.
+This velocity is officially recognised but the Kurnell Tornado in December 2015 shows gusts in excess of 200 km/h are possible in the area, and the day before the tornado the possibility of a southerly buster on the following day had been proposed.

 The strongest southerly buster on record at Sydney Airport occurred at 6:40 pm on 18 December 1948 with a maximum wind gust of 113 km/h.
 The second strongest Southerly Buster on record in Sydney reached a maximum gust of 109 km/h at 5:22 pm on 8 January 2003.